strimzi/proposals/056-zk-kraft-migration.md

 If the migration finished, the FSM moves to the `DualWrite` state.
 If the migration is still ongoing, the FSM stays in the `Migration` state.

+---

+While migration is running, it's still possible to not move forward with finalizing the migration but rolling back instead.

+**_Preconditions_**

+The FSM is in the `Migration` state (as per `Kafka.status.migrationState` field).
+The migration is ongoing.

+**_Trigger_**

+The user can rollback the process by applying the `strimzi.io/kraft: disabled` annotation on the `Kafka` custom resource.

+**_Actions_**

+In this case, the operator starts a reconciliation an, via the `KafkaReconciler` component, configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
+Finally, the operator rolls the brokers, via the `KafkaRoller`, and waits for them to be ready again.
+The current reconciliation ends.

+**_Status changes_**

+The FSM moves back to the `ControllersInMigration`, so actually at the beginning of the Phase 2.

+---

+When the controllers are configured with ZooKeeper migration enabled but the user has applied the `strimzi.io/kraft: disabled` annotation on the `Kafka` custom resource during the migration, the brokers are working with the ZooKeeper ensemble again and the user can rollback the overall process by deleting the controllers as well.

+**_Preconditions_**

+The `strimzi.io/kraft: disabled` annotation is already applied on the `Kafka` custom resource.
+The FSM is in the `ControllersInMigration` state (as per `Kafka.status.migrationState` field) and keep staying in this state until the user deletes the controllers pool(s) to rollback (or re-apply `strimzi.io/kraft: migration` to move forward with migration).

+**_Trigger_**

+The user deletes the `KafkaNodePool` custom resource(s) defining the controllers already running with ZooKeeper migration enabled.

+**_Actions_**

+In this case, the operator starts a reconciliation an deletes the pods running the controllers.
+The current reconciliation ends.

+**_Status changes_**

+The FSM moves back to the `ZooKeeper`, so actually at the beginning of the Phase 1.
+There is no more migration in progress and the Apache Kafka cluster is running in ZooKeeper mode.

 #### Phase 3/4: Migrating brokers and controllers to full KRaft

 At the beginning of this phase, the user has the last opportunity to rollback the migration process.